Christmas Decorating Ideas Using Red, White & Greenery

 One of the reasons I previously used non-traditional Christmas colors was the fact that one of the main pieces of furniture in my living room was turquoise.
 I still have it, see a sliver of it above on the right?

-A few weeks ago when I was at Michaels, I found extra wide plaid ribbon with red, black and turquoise!
+I found the extra wide plaid ribbon with red, black and turquoise at Michaels!
 I had never thought about putting the colors red and turquoise together.
 I loved it, bought 2 rolls and my color scheme for Christmas was set.
 Having white walls and a pretty neutral color scheme in the room, makes holiday colors pop.

 We always buy a fresh tree.
 This year it is a Fraser fir.
 The ornaments on it are mostly handmade by my mom or myself, but we do have plenty of purchased ones also.
 I made the SIS ornament above.
 It was a playing piece from a vintage board game.

-Th red velvet heart I made after my dad passed away.
-I posted about it, here.
+Th red velvet heart ornament I made after my dad passed away.
 I made it from a shirt he wore every Christmas day.
 I made one for my siblings and daughters so that my dad’s signature shirt comes to life every Christmas.

 To me these types of ornaments have so much more meaning.
 I love unwrapping them every year to place on the tree as so many happy Christmas memories come flooding back to me.

-I wrote about these ornaments in this post: Memory Christmas Ornaments
+I wrote about how to make these ornaments in this post: Memory Christmas Ornaments

 I DIYed this stone fireplace myself.
 It used to be a brick wall.
 In my previous house we had a big screen TV above the mantel.

 This is the first time in years that I got to decorate a mantel again.
 I enjoyed decorating it with a snow theme.
-You can read more about it in this post:
+You can read more about it in this Let It Snow Christmas Mantel post.

 The HO HO HO garland is actually die cut felt ribbon from PaperMart.com